modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

         </tr>
     <tr>
     <td>
-However, we succeed in topics such as levitation, gecko tape and graphene.
-"When one dares to try, rewards are not guaranteed, but at least it is an adventure".
+However, we succeed in topics such as [levitation](https://en.wikipedia.org/wiki/Levitation_(physics)), gecko tape and graphene.
+“When one dares to try, rewards are not guaranteed, but at least it is an adventure.”
         </td>
         <th>
 X